-- 64. On information and belief, Harbor denies parents' requests for in-home supports, including Personal Attendant Care services, on grounds that consumers' respite workers could sign up for IHSS hours, even though parents notified Harbor that the respite workers are unwilling or unable to serve as the IHSS providers. - 65.
-Harbor's administration of in-home supports policies disproportionately and adversely impacted, and continues to impact, Hispanic/Latinx consumers, precluded their ability to access in-home supports, and failed to meet their needs. - 66.
-On information and belief, Harbor's administration of its in-home supports policies exacerbated disparities in funding between Hispanic/Latinx consumers and white consumers.
+65. On information and belief, Harbor denies parents' requests for in-home supports, including Personal Attendant Care services, on grounds that consumers' respite workers could sign up for IHSS hours, even though parents notified Harbor that the respite workers are unwilling or unable to serve as the IHSS providers.

+66. Harbor's administration of in-home supports policies disproportionately and adversely impacted Hispanic/Latinx consumers, precluded their ability to access in-home supports, and failed to meet their needs.

+67. On information and belief, Harbor's administration of its in-home supports policies exacerbated disparities in funding between Hispanic/Latinx consumers and white consumers.